 In my practice, each session lasts 50 minutes but can be prolonged if the client prefers it.

-During this phase, which usually can last one to three sessions, therapist and client meet to discuss the client’s presenting problems, their psychological needs, and her/his history.
-In EMDR, a strong emphasis is placed on getting to know and understand the client’s personal history, because it often allows the therapist to make sense of the client’s presenting symptoms.
+During this phase, which usually can last one to three sessions, therapist and client meet to discuss the client’s presenting problems, psychological needs, and history.
+In EMDR, a strong emphasis is placed on getting to know and understanding the client’s personal history, because it often allows the therapist to make sense of the client’s presenting symptoms.

 Here’s a vignette of a fictional client’s presentation: